ufs-community/land-DA_workflow/doc/source/BackgroundInfo/Introduction.rst

    * :numref:`Chapter %s: Available Workflow Configuration Parameters <ConfigWorkflow>` explains all of the user-configurable options currently available in the workflow configuration file (``land_analysis*.yaml``).
    * :numref:`Chapter %s: Input/Output Files for the Land DA System <IO>` provides information on input/output data for the Land DA System.
    * :numref:`Chapter %s: Joint Effort for Data Assimilation Integration (JEDI) DA System <DASystem>` provides information on the JEDI DA system and configuration parameters.
-   * :numref:`Chapter %s: JEDI Configuration Builder (JCB) <JCBInfo>` provides information on the JEDI Configuration Builder and how it works in Land DA.

 Reference
 -----------